Alo Moves Review: Is It Worth It?

 Glo is the most similar option to Alo Moves, as both platforms are primarily focused on Yoga.
 Both offer a wide variety of yoga styles and courses, though many Glo courses need to be purchased separately from the subscription price.

-Between these two options, determining which one is better for you might come down to personal preference in instructors or even filming style.
-That’s why we suggest taking advantage of the free trial offers for both companies so that you can try out a few classes from each and see what you prefer.
+Determining which one is better for you might come down to personal preference in instructors or even filming style.
+That’s why we suggest taking advantage of the free trial offers so that you can try out a few classes from each and see what you prefer.

-To summarize this review, what’s our verdict on Alo Moves?
-This subscription yoga service offers a tremendous amount of content for a monthly rate that’s comparable to the competition.
+Alo Moves offers a tremendous amount of content for a monthly rate that’s comparable to the competition.

 One thing to keep in mind with all home fitness programs is that you are increasing your risk of injury—especially if you are a beginner—by not working with an instructor.